 Mount Pulaski - Latham is a very small town located in the state of Illinois.
-With a population of 3,065 people and just one neighborhood, Mount Pulaski - Latham is the 469th largest community in Illinois.
-Much of the housing stock in Mount Pulaski - Latham was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,064 people and just one neighborhood, Mount Pulaski - Latham is the 469th largest community in Illinois.
+Mount Pulaski - Latham has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Mount Pulaski - Latham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Pulaski - Latham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mount Pulaski - Latham is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Mount Pulaski - Latham who work in management occupations (18.54%), office and administrative support (9.08%), and law enforcement and fire fighting (5.98%).

 Being a small town, Mount Pulaski - Latham does not have a public transit system used by locals to get to and from work.

-The education level of Mount Pulaski - Latham citizens is a little higher than the average for US cities and towns: 24.63% of adults in Mount Pulaski - Latham have at least a bachelor's degree.
+The citizens of Mount Pulaski - Latham are slightly better educated than the national average of 21.84% for all cities and towns, with 24.63% of adults in Mount Pulaski - Latham having a bachelor's degree or advanced degree.

 The per capita income in Mount Pulaski - Latham in 2022 was $34,984, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $139,936 for a family of four.
 However, Mount Pulaski - Latham contains both very wealthy and poor people as well.